 See pictures of our 2021 crop from planting to harvest!

 Brighter Days Ahead

 Superior products at a fair price.
-All made with love in Wisconsin.
+All crafted right here in Wisconsin.

-We operate a retail store retail store out of the reception area of our lab.
-Located at 100 W Main St. in Durand, WI.
+We operate a retail store out of the reception area of our lab, located at 100 W Main St. in Durand, WI.

 Sign Up for Our Newsletter